elyadlezmi/RNA2CM/README.md

 --cpu: (int, default 8).

+--prefix: the prefix that will be given to output files (str)

 --keepInter: Whether to keep intermediate alignment and VCF files (true/false, default: false).

 --filterMouse: Whether to perform mouse contamination cleanup (true/false, default true).